 - 1 large egg, lightly beaten

-- In a large bowl, combine the flour, 1/3 cup sugar, baking powder, lemon peel, salt and cinnamon.
+- In a large bowl, combine the flour, 1/3 cup sugar, baking powder, lemon zest, salt and cinnamon.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in cream just until moistened.

 - Turn onto a lightly floured surface; knead five times.
 Gently knead in strawberries, about five times.
 Pat into an 8-in. circle; brush with egg and sprinkle with remaining sugar.
 Cut into eight wedges.

 - Separate wedges and place 2 in. apart on a greased baking sheet.
 Bake at 425° for 9-12 minutes or until golden brown.
 Serve warm.